-In this paper, we study a quasi-natural experiment in Brazil, where a consumer lender offers standard and incentive loan contracts.
+In this paper, we study a quasi-natural experiment in Brazil, where a consumer lender offers standard and incentive credit contracts.
 The latter bear lower interest rates but must be repaid through the consumer's electricity bill, otherwise electricity will be cut.
 We develop a stylized model to derive hypotheses.
 Based on detailed data on loan applications and rejections, we find three main results.
 First, at origination, incentive contract borrowers are significantly riskier, with around 30 percent lower credit scores, than standard contract borrowers.
 Second, after origination, the incentive borrowers become "like magic" safer, with 20 percent lower ex-post default rates than standard borrowers.
+This incentive effect is stronger for ex ante riskier borrowers and single female borrowers.
 Third, the lender takes advantage of these effects and shifts over time from standard contracts to incentive contracts, reducing consumers' ex post default rates.
 These findings are robust when we apply different techniques to match standard and incentive contract borrowers and when we take into account potential selection effects due differences between approved and rejected loans.
 Overall, our study provides new evidence on incentive effects in consumer finance and contributes to research on contract design, access to credit and financial inclusion, and credit in emerging markets.

-Appendix A
+Appendix